Bg

 • No longer needing naps at 5 years of age or older

-We get it.
-You still want to see the numbers.
-It’s important to keep in mind that sleep ranges vary, and you shouldn’t go by the number of hours slept alone.
-You’ll want to monitor your child’s mood in addition to viewing the recommended hours as a general guide.
+We get it — you still want to see the numbers.
+It’s important to note that sleep ranges vary, and you shouldn’t go by the number of hours slept alone.
+You’ll want to monitor your child’s mood and energy levels, while keeping in mind that the recommended hours are a general guide.

 • The American Academy of Sleep Medicine (AASM) says 3 - 5 year old kids should get 10 - 13 hours of sleep, and 6 - 12 year old kids should get 9 - 12 hours [].
 These ranges are supported by the American Academy of Pediatrics (AAP) [] but are so broad that they may not be particularly helpful if you’re wondering exactly how many hours your 4 - 6 year old kindergartener needs.